 Written By: Hayley Christiansen

-Simulated Country: Moockistan
+Simulated Country: Mookistan

-School: Waverly High School
+School: Waverly High School, w/ Mr. Trent Goldsmith

 Location: Waverly, NE